Joseph Browning Paintings Header

 Wednesday 5/30/1990 - Collection of the Artist

 I used tape over the bare wood, randomly placed, and then gessoed and painted over it and then removed the tape afterward to reveal the bare wood underneath.
 I first used tape on Painting 055, but placed it over an existing painting to leave the original paint underneath while I added a slightly transparent color over the rest.
-With The Artist Reviewing His Latest I wanted to really limit the amount of color and amount of things that I included in the composition.
+With The Artist Reviewing His Latest above, I wanted to really limit the amount of color and amount of things that I included in the composition.
 It was important for me to see how little it took to create a composition that still qualified as a painting as far as I was concerned.
 I had already created enough complicated paintings that challenged the viewer - indeed paintings that also challenged me.
-This painting was a real relief for me both in it's ease of labor and in it's simple interpretation.
+This painting was a real relief for me both in it's ease of labor and in it's simple execution.
 I wasn't sure if I could get away with it being so simple and so effortless.
 I didn't know if I was allowed to just have it exist in such an open and easy way.
 It's a happy and content picture yet still feels a little bit risky and audacious when I look at it.

 Joseph Browning Paintings 060